|Rewards Rating:||4.3 / 5|

 - Cardholders looking for perks like lounge access and elite status who don’t want to pay for a luxury card.

-How to use the Hilton Honors Ascend card:
+How to use the Hilton Honors Surpass card:

 - Use your card for all Hilton, U.S. supermarket, U.S. restaurant and U.S. gas station purchases to rack up the most points.